12 Angry Men (1997 film): Plot

 Jurors 12 and 1 change their votes, leaving the only dissenters: Jurors 3, 4, and 10.
 Outraged at the proceedings, Juror 10 goes on a bigoted diatribe against Hispanic immigrants "outbreeding" African-Americans.
-He attempts to leverage this with the other African-American jurors, offending the rest of the jury, and Juror 4 finally cuts him off: "Sit down.
-And don't open your filthy mouth again."
+He attempts to leverage this with the other African-American jurors, offending the rest of the jury, until Juror 4 orders him to be quiet for the rest of the proceedings.

 Juror 4 states that despite all the other evidence called into question, the testimony of the woman who saw the murder from across the street stands as solid evidence.
-Juror 12 changes his vote back to "guilty", making the vote 8-4 again.
+Juror 12 changes his vote back to "guilty", making the vote 8–4 again.
 Juror 9, seeing Juror 4 rub his nose, irritated by his glasses, realizes that the witness had impressions on her nose, indicating that she wore glasses and likely was not wearing them when she saw the murder.
 Jurors 12 and 4 change their vote to "not guilty".
 Juror 10, who says he still thinks the defendant is guilty, bluntly admits to no longer caring about the verdict and votes for acquittal.

-Undeterred, Juror 3 is forced to present his arguments again, and goes on a tirade, presenting the evidence in haphazard fashion and concluding with his disbelief that a son would kill his own father – mirroring his previous comments about his bad relationship with his own son.
+Undeterred, Juror 3 is forced to present his arguments again, and goes on a tirade, presenting the evidence in haphazard fashion and concluding with his disbelief that a son would kill his own father, mirroring his previous comments about his bad relationship with his own son.
 He begins to weep, and says he can feel the knife being plunged into his chest.
-Juror 8 gently points out that the boy is not his son, and Juror 4 pats his arm and says: "Let him live."
+Juror 8 gently points out that the boy is not his son, and Juror 4 quietly persuades him to let the boy live.
 Juror 3 gives in, and the final vote is unanimous for acquittal.

 The jurors leave and the defendant is found not guilty off-screen, while Juror 8 helps the distraught Juror 3 with his coat.
-In an epilogue, the friendly Jurors 8 (Davis) and 9 (McCardle) exchange names and part ways as we see Juror 3 walks slowly alone.
+Before departing the court, Jurors 8 (Davis) and 9 (McCardle) exchange names before parting ways.